 Worksheets are graded primarily based on participation and effort, rather than correctness.
-If you have made a reasonable effort to complete a worksheet (evidenced by the minutes your group post on Piazza) you will receive full credit for it.
-The worksheet groups will be formed for you once you provide the time zone/availability information.
-Please remember that if your group don't post the minutes on Piazza, you will not receive any grade for it.
+If you have made a reasonable effort to complete a worksheet (evidenced by the minutes that your group will post on Piazza) you will receive full credit for it.
+You are responsible for joining a worksheet group by youorself on Canvas and Piazza.